I. WAIVING THE EWP WRITING REQUIREMENT, EXPOS-UA 1 or EXPOS-UA 5 (Tisch) — EXTERNAL TRANSFER STUDENTS ONLY

 WHAT YOU NEED FOR YOUR APPLICATION

-To apply for this waiver, you must have extensive experience with academic writing, primarily in courses in the Humanities, and you must be able to provide a portfolio of writing demonstrating this.
-The papers you submit must exhibit an ability to:
+To apply for this waiver, you must have extensive experience with academic writing, primarily in courses in the humanities, and you must be able to provide a portfolio of writing demonstrating this.
+The papers you submit must:

 demonstrate clear command of mechanics and syntax at the sentence level.